leksah/leksah/Readme.md

 * **Windows** and **OS X**: [official binaries](https://github.com/leksah/leksah/wiki/download).
 * **Linux**: [Install from Hackage](https://github.com/leksah/leksah#installing-from-hackage)

-Alternatively, you can build Leksah [from source](https://github.com/leksah/leksah#building-from-source)

 ## Installing from Hackage

+These instructions require GHC 7.10 (or older).
+If you have GHC 8.0 please the current hackage version of leksah will not build.
+For GHC 8.0 please build leksah [from github source](https://github.com/leksah/leksah#building-from-source).

 ### Building on Linux

 Install the GtkSourceView and WebKitGtk development packages for your distribution: